Rights in a Statewide Inpatient Psychiatric Program (SIPP) for Children under 21

 Services for Individuals under the age of 21.
 Youth must have a primary diagnosis of mental illness or emotional disturbance as defined in Chapter 394, Florida Statutes and require treatment in a psychiatric residential setting.

-Statewide Inpatient Psychiatric Program (SIPP) services are provided in an intensive residential setting and include: crisis intervention; bio-social and or psychiatric evaluation; close monitoring by staff; medication management; individual, family, and group therapy; and connection to community based services.
-These services are expected to be relatively short termed (less than six-months).
-Youth must have a Diagnostic and Statistical Manual of Mental Disorders-IV (DSM-IV) diagnosis other than substance abuse, developmental disability, or autism.
+Statewide Inpatient Psychiatric Program (SIPP) services are provided in an intensive residential setting and include: individual plan of care; crisis intervention; bio-social and or psychiatric evaluation; close monitoring by staff; medication management; individual, family, and group therapy; routine medical and dental care; certified educational programming; recreational, vocational, and behavior analysis services; and connection to community based services.
+These services are expected to be relatively short termed.
 The youth must be expected to benefit from residential treatment and a less restrictive setting is not available.
 All referrals must be approved by the Circuit Substance Abuse and Mental Health (SAMH) Program Office.
 SIPP is a Medicaid Waiver program.